Aniqa26/Aniqa26/README.md

 ## Introducing Myself 🙋‍♀️

 Hi there!
-I'm Aniqa, a skilled software engineer and data analyst with experience in .NET applications, SQL, data visualization, business intelligence, and data engineering.
+I'm Aniqa, a skilled software engineer and data analyst with experience in .NET applications, SQL, Data Visualization, Business Intelligence, and Data Engineering.
 I have a passion for transforming data into actionable insights.

 ### 💡 My Skills
 - Data preparation, quality assurance, and analysis